Thinker: Learning to Plan and Act: Algorithm

 \subsection{Augmented Reward}

-A simple choice for the reward function in the augmented MDP is to assign zero rewards for all imaginary transitions and the reward from the raw MDP for all real transitions.
-In other words, $\tilde{r}_k = 0$ for $k \leq K$ and $\tilde{r}_{K+1} = r$, where $r$ represents the raw reward obtained from the last real transition.
-We also set the new discount rate $\tilde{\gamma} \defeq \gamma^{\frac{1}{K}}$ to account for the $K-1$ imaginary transitions preceding one real transition.
+To align the agent's goals in the augmented MDP with those in the real MDP, we adopt the following augmented reward function: no reward is given for imaginary steps, and the reward for real steps is identical to the real reward from the real MDP.
+In other words, ${r}^\text{aug}_k = 0$ for $k \leq K$ and ${r}^\text{aug}_{K+1} = r$, where $r$ denotes the real reward.
+We set the augmented discount rate $\gamma^{\text{aug}} \defeq \gamma^{\frac{1}{K}}$ to account for the $K-1$ imaginary steps preceding one real step, ensuring that the return in the augmented MDP equals the return in the real MDP.

-However, we observe that the sparse reward may make learning difficult.
-We suggest adding an auxiliary reward, which we call the \emph{planning reward}, to help guide the learning of imaginary and reset actions.
-We define the planning reward $\tilde{r}^{p}_k$ in step $2 \leq k \leq K+1$ of a planning stage to be:

-where $g^\text{max}_{\text{root}, k}$ denotes the maximum rollout return of the root node on step $k$, as defined after Equation \ref{eq:1}, and $c^{p} \geq 0$ is a scalar hyperparameter that controls the strength of the planning reward.
-The sum of planning rewards in a planning stage thus equals the maximum rollout return from the root node subtracting the root's initial value.
-The intuition is that imaginary actions should search for a path that leads to the largest rollout return, while not penalizing for searching paths with a low rollout return to encourage exploration in imagination.

-However, this planning reward should not be given to real actions to prevent incentive misalignment.
-For example, collecting a large amount of planning reward is possible by continually doing nothing in real transitions but imagining a good plan.
-As such, the planning reward signal has to be separated from the raw reward signal $\tilde{r}_k$ instead of being added together.
-We also decay $c^{p}$ from $1$ to $0$ throughout training to further ensure that the imaginary action is aligned with the raw reward function.
-Analysis of the planning reward are described in Appendix H. Experiments show that planning reward only provides a moderate increase in the initial learning performance, suggesting that the planning reward may not be a critical element of learning to plan.
+We also experimented with the use of an auxiliary reward, called the \emph{planning reward}, to mitigate the sparse reward in the augmented MDP.
+The core idea is to encourage the agent to maximize the maximum rollout return $g^\text{max}_\text{root}$, but we later found that it only provided a minimal increase in initial learning speed, indicating that the real rewards are sufficient for learning to plan.
+The details of the planning reward can be found in Appendix \ref{app:planning}.

+This completes the description of the augmented MDP.
+One may view an RL agent acting on this augmented MDP with a fixed base policy as performing one step of policy improvement in generalized policy iteration, but the policy improvement operator is learned instead of handcrafted.
+Experiments show that RL agents can indeed learn to improve the base policy (see Appendix \ref{app:pi}).
+As such, we only need to project the improved base policy back to the base policy space to complete the full cycle of generalized policy iteration, which will be discussed next.